DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

 ### Pre-warming

-ELB will not try to queue up reqs to be handled when it's at its capacity which resulting in `503` errors.
+ELB will not try to queue up reqs to be handled when it's at its capacity resulting in `503` errors.
 If traffic goes up over time, ELB will keep up with such demand and handles reqs correctly.
 That said, when hefty traffic is hitting ELB at a rate that is higher than ELB can scale to meet it, contact AWS to enable pre-warming.

 With pre-warming, specify start date/time & rps so that certain level of capacity will be added preemptively.